5 French Frequency Lists That Are Music to Learners’ Ears

-Don’t you just hate it when you’ve been practicing your French for hours on end but then someone says, “Comment ça va ?”
-(How are you?) and you completely freeze, racking your brain for the simplest of answers?
+Don’t you just hate it when you practice your French for hours on end, only to completely freeze when someone asks, “Comment ça va ?”
+(How are you?)

 Why You Need a French Frequency List

 French frequency lists are a great way to learn the essentials from the very beginning.

 They are, essentially, lists of the most commonly used words in the language.
 They’re much more than simple vocabulary lists, they’re comprehensive guides that include all parts of speech.